AppSecure-nrw/security-belts/yellow/unit-tests-for-security-features.md

 # Unit Tests for Security Features

+## Activities

-Test functionality of security-related features like authentication, and authorization with unit tests.
+- Test functionality of security-related features like authentication, and authorization with unit tests.

 ## Benefits